This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Store extra virgin olive oil in a cool, dark, dry place, away from heat, light, and air.
 These three things are the enemies of olive oil.
 Exposure to any of them speeds up oxidation and turns a great oil into a mediocre one.

-In this guide, we cover every storage rule you need to know, what damages olive oil, and how long it actually lasts.
+In this guide, we cover every storage rule you need to know, what damages olive oil, how to choose the right container, and how long it actually lasts.

 Rule 1: Keep It Away From Heat